dos1/neo900-www/content/0024-b2b-connector.md

 capacitors at once).

-Joerg wanted to explain to me the problematic of using B2B connectors between UPPER and LOWE boards.
+Joerg wanted to explain to me the problematic of using B2B connectors between UPPER and LOWER boards.
 The case is different from either the exploding batteries and the tombstone effect, as the connectors are rather large components.
 Yet, their relative alignment on the board require a precision of about 0.2 mm so they can clip in easily.